- Before School Begins/Transition Into School Activities

-Snacks are at set times in early years, and the whole group eats together.
+Snacks are at set times in early years and the whole class eats together.
 Preschool and prekindergarten snacks are open for a 45-minute time period, and children can eat when they are ready.

 Uninterrupted Play Time

 Research shows child-directed, unstructured play supports a child's social, emotional and cognitive development.
 Free play is important because it is the way children have been wired to learn.
-In order for children to reach a higher level of thinking, they need at least 90 minutes of continual play to use critical thinking skills.
-Because teachers have thoughtfully and carefully selected all materials for the classroom, wherever a child plays, there are opportunities to learn.
+In order for children to reach a higher level of thinking they need at least 90 minutes of continual play to fully engage critical thinking skills.
+Because teachers have thoughtfully and carefully selected all materials for the classroom wherever a child plays there are opportunities to learn.
 The children may choose from block building, dress-up play, art, science, writing, literacy, sensory, manipulatives and music learning areas in the classrooms.